paxi-web3/paxi/docs/whitepaper.md

 ## Introduction

-In a world where blockchain technology often feels out of reach — dominated by whales and large institutions — we dare to dream bigger.
+In a world where blockchain technology often feels inaccessible — complicated by technical barriers and dominated by whales and large institutions — we dare to dream bigger.
 Imagine a blockchain ecosystem that is fast, secure, and radically decentralized.
 A protocol designed not just for the elite, but for everyone.
 Welcome to Paxi, the next-generation blockchain built with simplicity, speed, and inclusivity at its core.

 Built on the Cosmos SDK and CometBFT consensus engine — with deep optimizations tailored for enhanced performance and security — and implemented in the Go programming language, Paxi aims to provide a highly efficient, low-fee, and user-friendly blockchain infrastructure that is open to all.
 Paxi also supports CosmWasm, a smart contract platform based on Wasm, enabling developers to build secure and efficient contracts in Rust — perfect for DeFi, DAOs, and cross-chain dApps.

 Paxi believes in the philosophy of "less is more" — every feature exists to serve purpose and efficiency.
 By focusing on essential functionality and avoiding unnecessary complexity, Paxi ensures a seamless experience for developers, validators, and end users alike.

 Our mission is clear: to empower individuals, communities, and businesses with a truly decentralized network that breaks barriers and redefines ownership.
-With cutting-edge technology and a commitment to fairness, Paxi is more than just a blockchain—it's a movement.
+With cutting-edge technology and a commitment to fairness, Paxi is more than just a blockchain — it's a movement.

 Join us as we build a future where blockchain belongs to everyone.